neznajko/weird/README.md

 and thus solving the problem.
 Instead of carry or borrow flag this time we can use a transfer flag marked by *t* and duplicating ze digit previous to t with a capital
-letter: [0-9] => [A-J], than veneva we match for example A9 substitute with 9A and than converting back to digit after ze equal sign that is substitute A= with =0 and so on:
+letter: [0-9] => [A-J], than veneva we match for example A9 substitute with 9A and than converting back to digit after ze equal sign, that is substitute A= with =0 and so on:

 ![copy](pix/copy.png)

-### ▇▁▇▁▇ ∃ ▇ ▛ ▟
+### ▇▁▇▁▇ ∃ ▇ ┍ ↁ

-I've started learning *javascript*, although I had some experience when was creating *gif* animations with *Photoshop* before, but I have already forgotten anything so I started from scratch and decided to write the program using *javascript*:).
-Initially the program was written to run in the terminal (requires *Node.js*) but probably it's more dull than weird to use a program language created for web browsers for this purposes and decided to write an *index.html* which runs the program through *DONTOUCH* script.
-Basically we have to combine the algorithms above for the full program by first calling the services of copy Ninja Kakashy, than subtracting from the duplicated string, and incrementing the remaining zero until we run out of equal signs.
-The only things that left are to synchronize the auxiliary and guard characters and details like removing unnecessary characters etc., here is the list of program instructions:
+I've started learning *javascript*, although I had some experience before creating animated *gifs* with ***Photoshop** ExtendScript Toolkit*, but I have already forgotten almost anything, so I've started learinging from scratch and decided to write this program using *javascript*:).
+Initially the program was written to run only from terminal (requires *Node.js*), but probably it's more dull than weird to use a program language created for web browsers, for such purposes and decided to write an *index.html* which access the program through *DONTOUCH* script.
+Basically we have to combine the algorithms above for the full program by first calling the services of copy Ninja Kakashy, and than using the *addition algorithm* on the duplicated string.
+The only things that remains are to synchronize the auxiliary and guard characters plus details like removing unnecessary characters etc., here is the list of program's instructions and the output of adding *1* and *2*:

 ```
 1	<%0,0%>